 Our procedure exhaustively applies a set of rules to the (dis)subsumptions in a dismatching problem (see Figures 1 and 2).
-In these rules, C_1, \ldots, C_n and D_1, \ldots, D_m are atoms.
+Each rule consists of a condition under which it is applicable to a given subsumption or dissubsumption \mathfrak{s} , and an action that is executed on \mathfrak{s} .
+Actions usually include the removal of \mathfrak{s} from the input problem, and often new subsumptions or dissubsumptions are introduced to replace it.
+Actions can fail, which indicates that the current dismatching problem has no solution.
+In all rules, C_1, \ldots, C_n and D_1, \ldots, D_m denote atoms.
 The rule Left Decomposition includes the special case where the left-hand side of \mathfrak{s} is \top , in which case \mathfrak{s} is simply removed from the problem.
+We use the rule Flattening Left-Ground Subsumptions to eliminate the non-flat, left-ground subsumptions that may be introduced by Flattening Right-Ground Dissubsumptions.

 Note that at most one rule is applicable to any given (dis)subsumption.
 The choice which (dis)subsumption to consider next is don't care nondeterministic, but the choices in the rules Right Decomposition and Solving Left-Ground Dissubsumptions are don't know nondeterministic.